 Both the School of Nursing and Midwifery and Trinity College Dublin have substantial support mechanisms which are available to researchers to assist them in the pursuance of their research studies.
 The college supports include for example courses in academic writing, computers use e.g. SPSS and Endnote and workshops in research methodologies.

-As well as the traditional support offered by the supervisor/s,the School of Nursing and Midwifery presents a monthly Research Support and Education Day to assist researchers in their development.
+As well as the traditional support offered by the supervisor/s the School of Nursing and Midwifery presents a monthly Research Support and Education Day to assist researchers in their development.
 These days offer the student both the opportunity to attend the formal sessions but just as importantly, an opportunity to network with other students and staff.
-The monthly Research Support and Education Day usually includes: Methodological master classes; Research Advice and Data Analysis Clinics; Experience-based presentation by a PhD graduate and finally, a Professorial seminar series from a range of national and international professors.
+The monthly Research Support and Education Day usually includes: Research methods for healthcare classes; Research advice/ ethics and statistical research advice clinics; Experience-based presentation by a PhD graduate and finally, a Professorial seminar series from a range of national and international professors.

 Some examples of comments on student feedback on the research support day are provided below:

 I am mostly out collecting data so I haven't always been around Trinity to go to the PhD education days but the ones I have gone to have been very good.
 I think it's a really great opportunity for students to present in front of their peers and the questions and feedback are very helpful.
-The methodology master classes are what interest me the most.
+The research methods for healthcare classes are what interest me the most.
 I'm using qualitative methodology so it is great that the focus hasn't been completely on qualitative.
 It's also nice to have lunch together and chat more informally with each other.

 The day is very helpful and provides a good combination of cross learning from fellow 'PhD-ites'; alongside a structured course of methodological session.....